ARCHIT2152/disease-detection/README.md

 - Add more health parameters (cholesterol, activity level, diet)
 - Explore deep learning approaches
 - Handle class imbalance using SMOTE

----

----

-> ⭐ If you found this project helpful, feel free to star the repository!